jolyphil/btmembers/README.md

 #> #   veroeffentlichungspflichtiges <chr>
 ```

-The data frame `wp` contains data on 11627 parliamentary terms from
+The data frame `wp` contains data on 11627 parliamentary terms from 4089
-4089:
+members of the Bundestag:

 ``` r
 members$wp